ejp-rd-vp/resource-metadata-schema/template/Guideline.md

 that classifies the guideline.
 Typically these can be looked up using the [Ontology Lookup Service](https://www.ebi.ac.uk/ols/index) (OLS).
 > **Warning** This field is `required`

+## ConformTo
+The IRI of the ontology this dataset adheres to and from which concepts are used in defining the Theme for this dataset.
+> **Recommendation** Specifying a value for this field is `recommended`

 ## Publisher
 The title of an organisation that has been specified on the [Organisation](Organisation.md) sheet.
 > **Warning** This field is `required`